Fluorescence Imaging for Breast Cancer

 The trial does not specify if you need to stop taking your current medications, but you cannot use certain phototoxic substances like St. John's wort or certain antibiotics during the perioperative period (around the time of surgery).
 It's best to discuss your current medications with the trial team.

-What data supports the effectiveness of the treatment PD G 506 A for breast cancer?
+What evidence suggests that PD G 506 A is effective for breast cancer?

 Ralph DaCosta, PhD